hackoregon/transportation-system-backend/README.md

 ### Instructions:

-1. copy the `/bin/env.staging.sample` file to create a `.env.staging` file in same directory:
+1. Update the .env file with aws variables.
+These will be provided to the team's data manager.
+Reach out if you think you need access

 ```

-$ cp ./bin/env.staging.sample ./bin/.env.staging
+# the database superuser name - this is the default
+STAGING_POSTGRES_USER=aw_postgres_username

+# the database name the API will connect to - "dbname" in most PostgreSQL command-line tools
+STAGING_POSTGRES_NAME=transportation-systems-odot-crash-data

+# *service* name (*not* image name) of the database in the Docker network
+STAGING_POSTGRES_HOST=aws_ip

+# port the database is listening on in the Docker network
+STAGING_POSTGRES_PORT=5432

+# password for the PostgreSQL database superuser in the database container
+STAGING_POSTGRES_PASSWORD=aw_postgres_password

 ```

-2. open the `./bin/.env` in your text editor and complete the environmental variables.

-3. Download and save the sql file if you have not already.

-4. Run the `build.sh` script to build the project for the staging environment: `$ ./bin/build.sh -s`
+2. Run the `build.sh` script to build the project for the staging environment: `$ ./bin/build.sh -s`

-5. Start the project using the staging flag: `$ ./bin/start.sh -s`
+3. Start the project using the staging flag: `$ ./bin/start.sh -s`

-6. Open your browser and you should be able to access the Django Restframework browserable front end at: http://localhost:8000/api and Swagger at http://localhost:8000/schema
+4. Open your browser and you should be able to access the Django Restframework browserable front end at: http://localhost:8000/api and Swagger at http://localhost:8000/schema

-7. Try going to an nonexistent page and you should see a generic 404 Not found page instead of the Django debug screen.
+5. Try going to an nonexistent page and you should see a generic 404 Not found page instead of the Django debug screen.

 ### What was configured: